mtfts/Books-to-Scrape/README.md

-# Web Scraping Books with Beautiful Soup
+# Web Scraping with Beautiful Soup

 ### Project Overview
 In this project, we will be scraping a table from a website using Python and the pandas library.